 Strengths are used above all to specify what your business does well.
 Once you detect the strengths of your company, you can focus on them and promote them when it comes time to implement your program of marketing.

 If a company is aware that it makes a cheaper product than the rest of the industry, it can establish this as a strength.
 It doesn't have to be the best in the industry to recognize it as a strength.
 Strengths may change depending on the type of business and the activity you do.
 Sometimes it is enough to present a value added to services.

 This term falls within the analysis DAFO along with weaknesses, threats and opportunities.

-- Environment: new companies are able to gain a foothold in the mercado thanks to this aspect.
-It addresses the company's responsibility to the environment and the policies it applies to make them work.
+- Environment: new companies are able to gain a foothold in the market thanks to this aspect.
+It addresses the company's responsibility to the environment and the policies it applies to make it beneficial.

 - Logistics: refers to the manufacturing capacity and the costs incurred during the creative phase, as well as getting the product or service into the hands of the consumer.